 There's not much protein in here and a significant amount of fat comes from added expeller pressed sunflower oil, which is high in inflammatory fatty acids.

-For a lower calorie, lower fat treat, try out So Delicious's Coconutmilk Vanilla Bean ice cream.
-It's nearly as creamy as regular ice cream and has the added benefit of prebiotic fiber inulin! by The bacteria that live in your gut ferment this fiber into anti-inflammatory fatty acids that help fend off weight gain.
+For a lower calorie, lower fat treat, try So Delicious' Coconut Milk Vanilla Bean ice cream.
+It's nearly as creamy as regular ice cream and has the added benefit of prebiotic fiber inulin!
+The bacteria that live in your gut ferment this fiber into anti-inflammatory fatty acids that help fend off weight gain.

 If you're going to go with a soy product, make sure it's organic—like it is in So Delicious's offering.
 That means you won't be consuming any genetically modified soybeans, which can often contain traces of carcinogenic pesticide residues.
 With that being said, this dairy-free option is still a little too high in sugar to be considered "diet."

-Rather than added sunflower oil like Almond Dream does, So Delicious adds coconut oil to its frozen dessert, which is full of fat-fighting medium chain triglycerides.
-It's also lower in sugar and calories than other dairy free options.
+Rather than added sunflower oil like Almond Dream does, So Delicious adds coconut oil, which is good for upping your body's energy expenditure and burning calories.
+It's also lower in sugar and calories than other dairy-free options.